Diego Forlán: Coaching career

 On 20 December 2019, Forlán was appointed as manager of his former club Peñarol.
 He was sacked on 1 September 2020, after winning just four of his eleven games in charge.
-On 17 March 2021, he was appointed as manager of Atenas de San Carlos of the Uruguayan Segunda División.
+On 17 March 2021, he was appointed as manager of Atenas of the Uruguayan Segunda División.
 On 16 September 2021, after a 2–1 loss to Rampla Juniors, he was released.

+Tennis career

+Diego Forlán was a promising junior tennis player and has continued to play after his retirement from professional football in 2019.
+Since July 2023, he has been competing on the ITF Masters professional tennis tour, and is a ranked player in the 35+, 40+, and 45+ age categories.
+In June 2024, Forlán attracted media coverage after reaching the quarterfinals of the ITF MT1000 Lima 45+ tournament in Peru, winning three matches in straight sets.

+At the age of 45, he was scheduled to play his first professional ATP tournament.
+He received a wildcard for the main doubles draw of the 2024 Uruguay Open in Montevideo, where his partner was Argentine Federico Coria.
+The pair was defeated in the first round of the tournament by the No. 4 seeds from Bolivia, Boris Arias and Federico Zeballos.

 Personal life

-Forlán was born into a family of footballers – his father Pablo having played for Peñarol (1963–1970), São Paulo (1970–1975) and Uruguay in the 1966 and 1974 World Cups, and his maternal grandfather, Juan Carlos Corazzo, for Independiente in Argentina.
-Forlán is of Italian, Basque, and Irish descent, and because of his Basque ancestry from his grandmother, he was linked to Athletic Bilbao after his departure from Manchester United, even though the club only permits Basque players.
+Forlán is of Basque, Irish, and Italian descent, and because of his Basque ancestry from his grandmother, who was originally from the province of Gipuzkoa and immigrated to Uruguay when she was a teenager, he was linked to Athletic Bilbao after his departure from Manchester United, even though the club only permits Basque players.
 His nickname is Cachavacha, a witch who is one of the antagonists from the Argentine cartoon series The Adventures of Hijitus.
+In addition to his native Spanish, Forlán is also well-versed in English and has working knowledge in Italian, having learned both languages in school during his youth, and Brazilian Portuguese.
+Forlán is ambidextrous, using his right hand for writing but uses his left hand when playing tennis.
+As a footballer, he was capable of passing and shooting with either foot.

-He is a founding member of Fundación Alejandra Forlán, an organization headed by his sister that promotes safer driving.
+Forlán is a founding member of Fundación Alejandra Forlán, an organization headed by his sister that promotes safer driving.
 In 2009, Forlán appeared in a music video for Coti starring alongside Argentine footballer Maxi Rodríguez.
-In 2021, Forlán began playing amateur football for the Old Boys Club, which came about because his children attend The British Schools of Montevideo.
+In 2021, Forlán began playing amateur football for the Old Boys Club, the alumni team of The British Schools of Montevideo.

 Relationships

 Forlán announced on 9 March 2011 on his official Twitter page that he and Argentinian model/actress Zaira Nara were engaged to be married.
 In June 2011, however, Forlán and Nara announced they were breaking their engagement.
 No reason was released for the breakup.
+Between 2011 and 2012, Forlán dated Uruguayan model/television personality Victoria Saravia.

-Forlán is married to Paz Cardoso and together the pair have two sons, Martín, in February 2016, and César, in February 2019, and a daughter, Luz, in May 2017.
+Forlán married Paz Cardoso on November 2013 and together, the pair have three sons and a daughter.